 1999.
 “Silver Metre” re-released on CDS.
 CD release of the 1969–70 vinyl album release featuring the band that I formed with Leigh Stephens (Blue Cheer), Micky Waller (Jeff Beck, Rod Stewart), and Harry Reynolds (Hair Band).
-There is a cool live bootleg of a “Silver Metre” show from the Fillmore West in 1970…we played on […]
+There is a cool live bootleg of a “Silver Metre” show from the Fillmore West in 1970…we played on the same […]

 1998.
 Rod Stewart.
 “Smiler” Released on C.D.
 This was the fourth Rod Stewart album I played on, and the final album for Mercury Records, released on vinyl in 1974.
 Now on CD.
 My favorite track is “Sweet Little Rock n Roller” with Micky’s Boxer dog “Zak” barking over the intro…one of those beautifully spontaneous moments […]

 1998.
 Rod Stewart.
 “Never a Dull Moment” This is the third album I recorded with Rod Stewart.
 It was originally released on vinyl in 1972…now on CD.
 It became a UK number-one album (for two weeks) and reached number two on the US Album chart the same year.
 The track, “You Wear It Well”, co-written […]